 IPART considers these price increases necessary to enable SCA to operate, maintain and renew the assets needed to effectively carry out its catchment management and bulk water supply functions.
-In reaching its draft decisions, it has considered the potential impact of these price increases on water customers, SCA's financial viability, SCA's service standards, and the environment.
-It considers that the draft determination appropriately balances the needs and interests of each.
+In reaching its decisions, it has considered the potential impact of these price increases on water customers, SCA's financial viability, SCA's service standards, and the environment.
+It considers that the determination appropriately balances the needs and interests of each.

-The sections below summarise the reasons for these prices increases, the impact of IPART's draft determination on water customers and SCA, and IPART's draft decisions in relation to the structure of SCA's prices.
-Please note that all figures in this report are presented in 2008/09 dollars (unless stated otherwise).
+The sections below summarise the reasons for these prices increases, the impact of IPART's determination on water customers and SCA, and IPART's decisions in relation to the structure of SCA's prices.
+Please note that all figures in this report are presented in 2008/09 dollars (unless stated otherwise), while figures in the determination (at the front of this document, preceding this report) are in 2009/10 dollars.
 For comparative purposes, prices and costs are often presented for 2008/09, in addition to the 2009 determination period (2009/10 to 2011/12).